n1ma17/auth-express-vue/README.md

 >> **Description**

-- first of all i wrote two functions, one for generate access token and another for generate refresh token, after generated refresh token pushed it in a list called refreshTokensList
+- first of all i create two functions, one for generate access token and another for generate refresh token, after generated refresh token pushed it in a list called refreshTokensList

-- i wrote a method for take an old refresh token from user and then generate new access token and new refresh token
+- i create a method to take an old refresh token from user and then generate new access token and new refresh token
-- i wrote a post method for login the user, take username and password from user and then return an object with access token and refresh token
+- i create a post method for login the user, take username and password from user and then return an object with access token and refresh token
-- i wrote two other methodes for delete and logout the users
+- i create two other methodes for delete and logout the users

 >> **Project setup**